-Elections referred to in Part II are made on the original bond documents, not on this form.
+Elections referred to in Part II are made on the original bond CAUTION documents, not on this form.

-You must identify the type of bonds issued by entering the corresponding issue price (see Issue price under Definitions earlier).
+You must identify the type of bonds issued by entering the issue price in the box corresponding to the type of bond (see Issue price under Definitions, earlier).
+Also enter information on line 20b, Reissuance, if applicable.

 Line 11f.
-After entering the issue price, check the appropriate box for the percentage test elected by the issuer at the time of issuance of the bonds.
+After entering the issue price check the appropriate box for the percentage test elected by the issuer at the time of issuance of the bonds.
 Then, check the appropriate box to show whether an election was made for deep rent skewing.
 See Rev. Rul.
 94-57, 1994-2 C.B.
-5, for guidance on computing the income limits applicable to these bonds.
+5, for guidance on figuring the income limits applicable to these bonds

 Line 11h.
-Bonds issued to finance certain facilities may also qualify as exempt facility bonds if they were (a) permitted as exempt facility bonds under prior law and (b) issued under one of the transitional rules of the Tax Reform Act of 1986 (the 1986 Act).
+Bonds issued to finance certain facilities may also qualify as exempt facility bonds if they were (a) permitted as exempt facility bonds under prior law, and (b) issued under one of the transitional rules of the Tax Reform Act of 1986 (the 1986 Act).